 Follow your doctor’s instructions: If your surgeon gave you any specific instructions, be sure to follow them as closely as possible.
 This may include taking (or not taking) certain medications, exercises, or avoiding certain foods and drinks.
 If you are not able to follow a particular instruction, it is important to talk with them before the surgery about it so they can assess any potential complications.

-Discuss allergies with your anesthesiologist: Certain anesthetics can trigger allergic responses, including everything from hives to anaphylactic shock.
+Discuss allergies with your anesthesiologist: Certain anesthetics can trigger allergic responses (and other side effects), including everything from hives to anaphylactic shock.
 If you are allergic to anything – medicines, foods, or even latex – it is critical to let your anesthesiologist know.
 They will give you a special-color band that identifies your allergy, so that everyone on your surgical team will be aware and avoid any medicines or products that could cause a reaction.